HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ## Compilation process of an MPI-application

-Here we describe the compilation process of a pure MPI-application on different HPC systems using the OpenMPI and Intel MPI compilers on the clusters [Saga](https://documentation.sigma2.no/hpc_machines/saga.html) and [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) and the Cray compiler on the [supercomputer LUMI-C]().
+Here we describe the compilation process of a pure MPI-application on different HPC systems using the OpenMPI and Intel MPI compilers on the clusters [Saga](https://documentation.sigma2.no/hpc_machines/saga.html) and [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) and the Cray compiler on the [supercomputer LUMI](https://www.lumi-supercomputer.eu/).
 The compiler wrappers associated with the OpenMPI, Intel MPI and Cray compilers are `mpif90`, `mpiifort` and `ftn`, respectively.

 ### On the Saga and Betzy clusters